Duan-JM/awesome-papers-fewshot/image_classification/README.md

 #### Self-training

 - [NIPS 2019] ([paper](https://arxiv.org/pdf/1906.00562.pdf)) Learning to Self-Train for Semi-Supervised Few-Shot Classification

-    Label the query set for the first run, then retrain the model with the pesudo label for the second run.
+  - Label the query set for the first run, then retrain the model with the pseudo label for the second run.
 (Simple but effective)

 ### Results in Datasets